pubnub/pubnub-mcp-server/resources/sdk_docs/go_publish-and-subscribe.md

 ## Unsubscribe

-Leaves specified channels or groups.
-For multiplexed subscriptions, removes only specified items; socket closes when no subscriptions remain.

-Unsubscribing from all channels resets last timetoken and can cause gaps.
+Unsubscribe removes channels; closing the socket only when no channels remain.
+Unsubscribing from all channels resets the last timetoken and may cause message gaps.

 ### Method(s)

+To Unsubscribe from a channel use:

 ```
 `1pn.Unsubscribe().